 - Final engineering solution takes in to consideration ease of transportation to difficult access sites

-- Easy to move off site at a later date if the process is no longer required or relocate to another site
+- Above ground solutions easy to move off site at a later date if the process is no longer required or relocate to another site

 Can tailor air use

 - Optimise energy consumption depending on site requirements